ArduPilot/ardupilot_wiki/plane/source/docs/soaring.rst

    Available in firmware revisions 4.1 and later.

-If using FBWB or CRUISE mode, the parameter :ref:`SOAR_MAX_RADIUS<SOAR_MAX_RADIUS>` can be used to trigger RTL if the aircraft is more than this distance from home when thermalling while in LOITER mode.
-Note that this parameter won't stop the aircraft from exceeding this distance before it enters LOITER mode.
+If using FBWB or CRUISE mode, the parameter :ref:`SOAR_MAX_RADIUS<SOAR_MAX_RADIUS>` can be used to trigger RTL if the aircraft is more than this distance from home when thermalling while in THERMAL mode.
+Note that this parameter won't stop the aircraft from exceeding this distance before it enters THERMAL mode.

 Time limits
 -----------